mish-ka-mishka/laravel-url-login/README.md

 # Laravel url login

-This package extends Laravel’s EloquentUserProvider to support authentication with one-time secret url.
+This package enables support for authentication with one-time secret url.
 ## Installation

 Run the following command from your project directory to add the dependency: